Neutrino Physics Center Fellowship Program

 Neutrino Physics Center Fellowship

 Fermilab is home to several neutrino experiments studying short and long-baseline oscillations, neutrino interactions, and neutrino detector R&D, and a vibrant theory community.
+Additional information on the Fermilab neutrino program can be found here: http://neutrinophysics.fnal.gov/.

 Fermilab hosts numerous workshops and seminar speakers throughout the year, providing a vibrant atmosphere for collaboration.
 This, in combination with running experiments onsite, provides a stimulating environment for those in residence.

-For experimentalists, the NPC’s fellowship awards will be made for work on hardware or software work, working with the neutrino community at Fermilab.
+For experimentalists, the NPC’s fellowship awards will be made for work on hardware, software or analysis work, working with the neutrino community at Fermilab.
 For theorists, the awards will be made for neutrino theory or phenomenology related to the Fermilab neutrino program, interpreted in the broadest possible sense.
 Fellows who have a specific goal in mind for the duration of their stay will be given priority in funding.
 Applications are judged on the scientific merit of the proposed activity and on the cost-effectiveness of the proposal.

-Application Instructions: (apply here: https://academicjobsonline.org/ajo/jobs/24440)
+Application Instructions:

-• Submit a Curriculum Vitae
+• A Curriculum Vitae

-• Submit a Research Proposal (3 pages max)
+• A Research Proposal (2 pages max)

 Eligibility